By : Refilwe Mereyotlhe

 Thami Matloha, Lerato Dire, Nomzamo Mpophoma

-The spell Master’s rules and procedures’ explained to all anticipating participants.
-And then Round one began; as a practice round no one could be eliminated from the competition.
-Elimination started in second round @14:00pm.
-All 20 participants received prescribed words and by the end of round two only 16 competitors remained.
+The spell Master’s rules and procedures’ explained to all participants and then Round one began, which is referred to as a practice round where no one got eliminated from the competition.
+Elimination started in round 14:00pm where all 20 learners were given prescribed words and by the end of round two, only 16 learners remained.

 - Volunteer and ;

-Were the three words that decided who moved forward in the competition and who got eliminated.
-‘Delusion’ proved delusional when a 13 year-old grade eight pupil Hlavutelo couldn’t get it right and got eliminated; leaving another 13 year-old Nkateko Macebele and 15 year-old Lehlohonolo Lesiba to compete for the first title of DLA’s spelling bee championship.
+Were the three deciding words of the top two which send their fellow speller packing; either forward in the competition or out of the competition.
+‘Delusion’ was definitely delusional because it took it’s speller, 13 year-old grade eight pupil, Hlavutelo home, leaving the 13 year-old Nkateko Macebele and 15 year-old Lehlohonolo Lesiba to compete for the first title of DLA’s first spelling bee championship.

-In the last and final round Lehlohonolo received the word artificial and Nkateko given disastrous; and for the latter it became a disastrous last word as Lehlohonolo crowned the winner.
+In the last and final round Lehlohonolo was given the word artificial and Nkateko was give disastrous; and for the latter it was a disastrous last word as Lehlohonolo was champed the winner.

 At the moment DLA has no sponsors and depend on the support of the school’s principal and learning resources given to them by the school as well as the R50 monthly payments that the learners pays which is almost close to nothing.
 For them, it’s all about helping learners get good academic results so that they can make Bette decisions for the future.